 Skip to main content

-Siding Installation on the Bungalow Streets, Sunset Park & Veterans Park — Iron Crest Remodel
+Siding Installation on the 1925 Bungalow Streets, Sunset Park & the Whitewater Corridor — Iron Crest Remodel

-Siding Installation on the Bungalow Streets, Sunset Park & Veterans Park
+Siding Installation on the 1925 Bungalow Streets, Sunset Park & the Whitewater Corridor

-1×8 cedar lap or board-and-batten cedar with substantial period architectural trim (corner boards, water tables, frieze boards, exposed rafter tails).
-Pre-1978 lead paint always.
-Restoration preferred where viable; James Hardie matching cedar profile for replacement.
-Period-correct detailing essential — corner boards, water tables, exposed rafter tails reproduced on any new work.
+Original 1×6 cedar lap at 7-inch reveal or board-and-batten cedar, with substantial period architectural trim — corner boards, water tables, frieze boards, exposed rafter tails.
+Built before 1978, so pre-1978 lead paint is universal.
+Plaster-and-lath wall systems behind the siding affect any deeper scope that opens the wall cavity.
+Restoration preferred where viable; James Hardie matching original cedar profile and exposure for replacement.
+Period-correct detailing essential — corner boards, water tables, exposed rafter tails reproduced on any new work to maintain the bungalow streetscape's character.

 1960s–1985 Lower Bench transition T-111 and brick